dperrymorrow/re-bars/README.md

 ### Methods in your data

 You can also return a method as a value from your data.
-This is a simple yet powerful feture that lets you return calculations based off your data's state at that point in time.
+This is a simple yet powerful feature that lets you return calculations based off your data's state at that point in time.
 You can even define methods at runtime, or nest them deeply within your data Object.